cyprienruffino/CTCModel/README.md

 ## Credits and licence
 CTCModel was developped at the LITIS laboratory, Normandie University (http://www.litislab.fr) by Cyprien RUFFINO and Yann SOULLARD, under the supervision of Thierry PAQUET.

-CTCModel is under the terms of the GPL-3.0 licence.
+CTCModel is under the terms of the MIT licence.

 If you use CTCModel for research purposes, please consider adding the following citation to your paper: